spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [prng](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=prng)

-PRNG (short for Pseudo-Random-Number-Generator) holds 10 128bit wide buffers of memory that are mutated on every generation of a random number.
+[PRNG](#PRNG) (short for Pseudo-Random-Number-Generator) holds 10 128bit wide buffers of memory that are mutated on every generation of a random number.
 The game uses specific buffers for specific scenarios, for example the third buffer is used every time particles are spawned to determine a random velocity.
-The used buffer is determined by [`PRNG_CLASS`](#PRNG_CLASS).
+The used buffer is determined by [PRNG_CLASS](#PRNG_CLASS).
 If you want to make a mod that does not affect level generation but still uses the prng then you want to stay away from specific buffers.
 If you don't care what part of the game you affect just use `prng.random`.
 The global prng state, calling any function on it will advance the prng state, thus desynchronizing clients if it does not happen on both clients.
 # Functions